Permanent (mathematics): Definition

-The word, permanent, originated with Cauchy in 1812 as "fonctions symétriques permanentes" for a related type of function, and was used by Muir and Metzler in the modern, more specific, sense.
+The word "permanent" originated with Cauchy in 1812 as "fonctions symétriques permanentes" for a related type of function, and was used by Muir and Metzler in the more specific modern sense.

 Properties

 If one views the permanent as a map that takes n vectors as arguments, then it is a multilinear map and it is symmetric (meaning that any order of the vectors results in the same permanent).
 Furthermore, given a square matrix $A = \left(a_{ij}\right)$ of order n: